vaguilar/NeoPop-3DS/README.md

 * A: B
 * B: A
-* Option: Start
+* Start: Option
-* Joy Stick: Both Analaog Stick and D-Pad
+* Analaog Stick and D-Pad: Joystick
+* L/R to change frame skip
 * X to exit

 Roms (unzipped) go in a folder called "neogeo" in the root of your SD card.